Dana-Farber-AIOS/pathml/README.md

 We recommend using conda for environment management.
 Download Miniconda [here](https://docs.conda.io/en/latest/miniconda.html)

-*Note: these instructions are for Linux.
-Commands may be different for other platforms.*

 ## 1.1 Installation option 1: pip install

 Create conda environment, this step is common to all platforms (Linux, Mac, Windows):